Vincenzo De Cotiis

 It’s not an easy path, but I also suggest that young artists be recognizable.
 I’ve always sought this from the beginning.

 Defining my work in terms of movements or schools is not something I’m interested in.
-There are flavors of antidesign in my work, as I obviously grew up very aware of Italy’s antidesign movement, but it was never my intention to align myself with it and any association there is retrospective.
-However, my work will always respond to radical forms of expression, as well as with architectural theory.
-I’m more inspired by artistic movements, as you can see in my series En Plein Air or Pop Nouveau and Baroquisme, which I feel have more interesting concepts that fuel them.
+There are flavors of antidesign in my work, as I obviously grew up very aware of Italy’s antidesign movement, but it was never my intention to align myself with it, and any association there is retrospective.
+However, my work will always respond to radical forms of expression, as well as to architectural theory.
+I’m more inspired by artistic movements, as you can see in my series En Plein Air or Pop Nouveau, and Baroquisme, which I feel have more interesting concepts that fuel them.

 Japanese architecture has been an area of particular study.
 Also, Brutalism, which has become part of my being.
 I cannot cite one designer in particular, but masters like Le Corbusier, Alvar Aalto, or Mangiarotti have always inspired me as I pursue artistic inspiration.